John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

-This article mentions the lantern from the Sydney School of the Arts in the Auckland Star, 24 June 1896.
-Whether is was a purchase or a loan is questionable, however I am sure John Fuller felt that the mention of such a scientific machine borrowed from Sydney was a matter of great impression to the New Zealand public, and as with all things scientific, there was considerable interest in these new contraptions.
+The lantern from the Sydney School of the Arts is mentioned in the Auckland Star, 24 June 1896.
+Whether it was a purchased or was a loan is questionable, however, I am sure John Fuller felt that the mention of such a scientific machine borrowed from Sydney was a matter that would impress the New Zealand public, and as with all things scientific, there was considerable interest in these new contraptions.

 The Observer, 27 June 1896